tldr-pages/tldr/pages/common/paci.md

 # paci

-> A lightweight and flexible package manager for bash scripts.
+> A package manager for bash scripts.

 - Update the list of available packages and versions (it's recommended to run this before other `paci` commands):